gematik/ref-eRp-FD-Server/README.md

             </StatusStartingTime>
         </ServiceInformation>
     </TSPService>
-    ---

-    Replace "ADD_CUSTOM_CERTIFICATE_HERE" with your self generated certficate.
-If you followed chapter "Generating Credentials" instructions, your QES certificate could be found in qes_id.cert.
+Replace "ADD\_CUSTOM\_CERTIFICATE\_HERE" with your self generated certficate.
+If you followed chapter "Generating Credentials" instructions, your QES certificate could be found in qes\_id.cert.
 Make sure to drop the "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----" lines and remove all line breaks.
-The replacement for "ADD_CUSTOM_CERTIFICATE_HERE" must be a single line.
+The replacement for "ADD\_CUSTOM\_CERTIFICATE\_HERE" must be a single line.

 Hint: This method of adding own certifactes to the list is only valid for now.
 In a later release we will check the signature of the list, so a manipulation is impossible!
 But we will provide a new method to add custom certificates with the release that checks the signature.